-I was overawed by the majestic spaces and cool stone floors and worried that I may accidentally do something wrong.
-The sight of Military Police armed with rifles and bayonets standing guard at the small airport had worried me.
-As had the sight of armed Military personnel driving jeeps through the streets around the capital.
-There are strict regulations and laws in Brunei now, I am not sure how many of these were in place in the early 1970s.
-This was my first overseas trip as a minor, unaccompanied by a parent, although Dad was waiting at the airport to greet and collect me.
+I was awe-struck by the majestic spaces and cool stone floors and worried that I may accidentally do something wrong.
+The sight of military police armed with rifles and bayonets standing guard at the small airport had worried me.
+As had the sight of armed military personnel driving jeeps through the streets around the capital.
+There are strict regulations and laws in Brunei now; I am not sure how many of these were in place in the early 1970s.
+This was my first overseas trip as a minor, unaccompanied by a parent, although my dad was waiting at the airport to greet and collect me.

 Journey to Temburong

 Temburong District, although part of Brunei, is an enclave, surrounded by the Malaysian state of Sarawak to the east, west and south, and the Bay of Borneo to the north.
 These days it can be reached by road across a bridge from Bandar Seri Begawan but in the 1970s, access was by boat.
-Dad was employed as an Agricultural Consultant in the Temburong District and made the boat trip regularly to Bangar in the course of his work.
+My dad was employed as an agricultural consultant in the Temburong District and made the boat trip regularly to Bangar in the course of his work.

 The long boat, complete with Malay owner and operator was tied up on the Brunei River, accessible from one of the back roads of the nation’s capital.
 Long boats, as they are called, are traditional craft operated in and around Brunei.
 They are long, narrow vessels with a shallow draft and no overhead cover.
 They are sufficient in width to seat one or two people abreast, but capable of carrying several passengers spaced over the length of the boat.
 Our long boat was powered with an outboard motor although traditionally paddles would have been used.